josephmachado/data_helper/README.md

 # To run the code, please set your OPEN AI API key as shown below
 export OPENAI_API_KEY=your-key-here
-python run_code.py INDEX # Create an index with data from ./data folder python run_code.py QUERY "show me for each buyers what date they made their first purchase"
+python run_code.py INDEX # Create an index with data from ./data folder python run_code.py QUERY --query "show me for each buyers what date they made their first purchase"
 # The above command uses the already existing index to make a request to LLM API to get results
 # The code will return a SQL query with DuckDB format

-python run_code.py QUERY "for every seller, show me a monthly report of the number of unique products that they sold, avg cost per product, max/min value of product purchased that month"
+python run_code.py QUERY --query "for every seller, show me a monthly report of the number of unique products that they sold, avg cost per product, max/min value of product purchased that month"
 # The code will return a SQL query with DuckDB format
 ```